Set up benefits

 This topic describes how to set up current and future benefits that workers and their dependents and beneficiaries can receive, and how to maintain payroll information for benefits.
 Examples of benefits include medical insurance, retirement investments, workers' compensation plans, and parking benefits.

 Garnishments and tax levies are also set up as benefits, but the steps for setting them up differ.
-For more information, see Garnishment and tax levy setup tasks.
+For more information, see Set up garnishments and tax levies.
 After you set up benefit elements by using the Benefit elements page, you must create the benefits so that they can be assigned to workers.
 When you create a benefit, you link an option to a benefit plan, designate a benefit period, and assign eligibility rules to the benefit.

 Setting up benefit elements